Colorado Snowsports Museum and Hall of Fame Announces Class of 2024

 John McBride | Sport Builder

-John McBride is now the Head Alpine Coach for the Aspen Valley Ski and Snowboard Club (AVSC) after an impressive career with the US and Canadian National Alpine Teams.
-Raised in Aspen, John trained with the Aspen Ski Club.
+Raised in Aspen, “Johno” trained with the Aspen Valley Ski and Snowboard Club (AVSC).
 He was named to the US Development Team and went on to race for the University of Vermont.
-He coached AVSC from 1989-1995 and then the US Ski Team for a decade where he led his athletes to a US record number of wins and podium finishes on the World Cup in addition to Olympic and World Cup medals.
-He coached Bode Miller to Olympic medal performances and 2 overall Crystal Globes and Daron Rahlves to 28 World Cup podiums and 12 World Cup victories.
-He returned to Aspen and coached at Challenge Aspen, a competitive ski team for individuals with cognitive or physical impairment.
-A year later, the Canadian Team recruited him to lead their speed team through the 2014 Sochi Olympics.
-He led the Canadian team to 20 podiums in addition to Eric Guay’s gold medal at the 2011 World Championships and a bronze medal by Jan Hudec in the Super G at Sochi.
+He started coaching with AVSC from 1989 until 1995 and then the US Ski Team from 1995 to 2008 where he led his athletes to a US record number of wins and podium finishes on the World Cup in addition to Olympic and World Cup medals.
+In 2002, he became the head men’s downhill and super-G coach.
+From 2007-2008, he coached Bode Miller to Olympic medal performances and two overall Crystal Globes and Daron Rahlves to 28 World Cup podiums and 12 World Cup victories.
+In 2008/2009, Johno returned to Aspen and coached at Challenge Aspen, a competitive ski team for individuals with cognitive or physical impairment.
+From 2010 to 2014, the Canadian Team recruited Johno to lead their speed team through the 2014 Sochi Olympics.
+He led the Canadian team to twenty podiums in addition to Eric Guay’s gold medal at the 2011 World Championships and a bronze medal by Jan Hudec in the super-G at Sochi.
+Johno is currently focusing on the family ranch and stepped down from Alpine Director with AVSC (2014-2017, 2019-2024) at the end of May 2024 but would like to return to coach U12 athletes next winter.

 Sigurd Rockne | Pioneer

-Before his days of working for Colorado ski resorts, Sigurd was an accomplished ski racer winning three Norwegian Championships, starting first in the Hahnenkamm in Kitzbühel, ranked in the FIS top 15, and was named to the Norwegian ski team for the 1956 Olympics.
-After the Olympics, and a compound tibia fracture, Sigurd received a letter from Stein Eriksen to work for him as a ski instructor for Aspen Highlands, the first year the ski resort was open.
-Sigurd landed in America on December 5, 1958, and was a ski instructor for Stein in Aspen for three years.
-Sigurd, however, was famous for being one of the founders of the Breckenridge Ski Resort.
+Before his days of working for Colorado ski resorts, Sigurd was an accomplished ski racer winning three Norwegian Championships, starting first in the Hahnenkamm in Kitzbühel, ranked in the FIS top fifteen, and was named to the Norwegian ski team for the 1956 Olympics.
+While he never raced due to a compound tibial fracture right before the Olympics, after recovery, he still raced.
+Then, Sigurd received a letter from an old teammate, Stein Eriksen, to please come work for him as a ski instructor for Aspen Highland's first year of opening.
+Sigurd landed in America on December 5, 1958, and was a ski instructor for Stein for three years.
+Sigurd, however, was famous for being one of the founders of the Breckenridge Ski Resort, which opened on December 16, 1961.
 He was intimately involved with laying out where the runs would be and the lifts to service them.
 He was an early ambassador and promoter of Breckenridge.
-Sigurd undoubtedly contributed to the early growth of skiing in Colorado and helped create and run one of our state’s most popular world-class resorts, even to this day.
+Sigurd undoubtedly contributed to the early growth of skiing in Colorado and helped create and run one of our state's most popular world-class resorts, even to this day.

 Lindsey Vonn | Athlete

-Lindsey Vonn’s extraordinary achievements have solidified her place in history as one of the greatest American skiers of all time.
+Lindsey’s extraordinary achievements have solidified her place in history as one of the greatest American skiers of all time.
 Throughout her 15-year career, Lindsey achieved 82 World Cup victories and became the first-ever women’s Olympic downhill champion.
-She redefined the boundaries of alpine skiing, setting numerous records including 18 victories on the same course (Lake Louise), 20 crystal globes, and 43 downhill victories.
+She redefined the boundaries of alpine skiing, setting numerous records including eighteen victories on the same course (Lake Louise), twenty crystal globes, and forty-three downhill victories.
+In 2023, Lindsey became the first woman to ski the legendary Streif in Kitzbühel, Austria.
+And on top of that, Lindsey is the first ever to ski the course at night.
 A true sports icon, Lindsey’s impact has transcended the world of skiing through her creation of the Lindsey Vonn Foundation.
 Lindsey used her platform to provide programming for education, sports, and enrichment programs to help young girls grow as athletes, leaders, and individuals.
-More recently, Lindsey became a Brand Ambassador for Three Forks Ranch.
-This resort is in the heart of the Rocky Mountains just 40 miles north of Steamboat Springs, Colorado.
+Lindsey continues to give back and build our industry by serving on the Salt Lake City-Utah Committee for the Games Governing Board as their Chief of Athlete Experience.
+Due to her efforts, on July 24, 2024, our neighbors in Salt Lake City were awarded the 2034 Winter Olympics.
+Her biggest contribution to this bid was to help create an Olympic Village for the athletes’ families.
+In Lindsey's opinion, taking care of families should be just as important as the athletes.

 "On behalf of the Colorado Snowsports Hall of Fame, we are incredibly proud to announce the Class of 2024, which features two truly extraordinary athletes, two remarkable sports builders who played enormous roles in allowing dozens if not hundreds of athletes to fulfill their World Cup and Olympic dreams, along with one legendary pioneer who in the early days of Breckenridge Resort's development, saw its potential and executed its growth making it a world-class resort," said Bill Tomcich, board member of the Colorado Snowsports Museum and chairman of the Hall of Fame Committee.